Canals of Amsterdam

 History of the Amsterdam canals

 Do you want to know everything about the history of the Amsterdam canal ring?
-Then pay a visit to the Grachtenhuis, a beautiful museum on the Herengracht that showcases the history of the canal ring.
+Then pay a visit to the Grachtenmuseum, a beautiful museum on the Herengracht that showcases the history of the canal ring.
 Have you always been a bit curious about what the houseboats dotting the canals look like inside?
 Then visit the Woonbootmuseum.

 Every canal in Amsterdam is unique and has its own charm.
 For the most beautiful, traditional canal houses in Amsterdam you have to go to the so-called Gouden Bocht or Golden Curve, the section of the Herengracht between Leidsestraat and Vijzelstraat.
 Standing on the bridge on the corner of Reguliersgracht and Herengracht gives you a spectacular view – from the odd-numbered side you can see as many as 15 bridges.
 If you are a (hobby) photographer, this is the spot to be.